Widen/buildkite-gradle-plugin/README.md

 ### Special keyword reference

-These DSL methods have non-obvious output — the YAML key name, structure, or value differs from what the method name suggests.
+These DSL methods produce YAML that looks different from what the method name implies — either because the YAML key name differs, the output structure changes based on argument count, or a shortcut hard-codes a value.
+None of this is accidental; the table below documents each case so you know what to expect.

 | DSL Method | YAML Output | Notes |
 |---|---|---|